nepyope/TTV_VTV/README.md

-# Text-to-Video Synthesis
+# TTV

-This repository contains a deep learning-based text-to-video synthesis model that allows you to generate videos from text prompts and perform video-to-video transformations.
-The model utilizes a combination of OpenCLIP, Gaussian Diffusion, and VQGAN autoencoder to synthesize videos from text descriptions.
-Original code can be found [here](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis), all credits

-This repository adds VTV functionality to [modelscope-damo-text-to-video-synthesis](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis) and optimizes memory usage by decoding frames sequentially, allowing for larger image resolution and longer video duration
+This repository enhances the [modelscope-damo-text-to-video-synthesis](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis) by adding VTV functionality, while also optimizing memory usage.
+By decoding frames sequentially instead of in batches, it enables larger image resolutions and longer video durations.
 ## VTV

 1. A cow running a marathon